MrGrizz11/FlappyBat/README.md

 # FlappyBat

+(Unfortunately Flappy Bat has been deleted from Google Play due to account inactivity)

 >**Flappy Bat** is an ***Android*** game made in <a href="https://unity.com/">Unity</a> and published on Google Play.
 <a href="https://play.google.com/store/apps/details?id=com.AtmanProjects.FlappyBat">Download Link</a><br>